ON THIS PAGE

 We also have to recognize that there are many people in our churches who are scarred from bitter experiences.
 We must not pretend that those needs do not exist because we are ‘Reformed’ or ‘sound.’

 Our churches must be caring churches where the love of Christ is known and felt - not in theory, but in practice.
-The ministry of encouragement and counselling from the Word of God is vital in the life of every local church.
+The ministry of encouragement and counseling from the Word of God is vital in the life of every local church.
 The charismatic movement is bankrupt of true spirituality and sound theology.
 We must be ready to receive those who come out of the movement disillusioned and shattered.
-They may well have suffered at the hands of inner healing counsellors.
+They may well have suffered at the hands of inner healing counselors.
 They need to be accepted and welcomed among us so that we can help them unravel the confusion and the mess in which they find themselves.

 We must not be intimidated by ‘big names’ who support the practice of inner healing.
 Let us be bold in contending earnestly for the faith which was once for all delivered to the saints (Jude 3).